 Then it's time to focus on your mind-body connection and work on self-awareness and self-acceptance.
 You cannot change your genetic makeup, but you can change your negative thought patterns and self-defeating behaviours.

 Back in my teens and 20s, I was on a mission to achieve the perfect body.
 A mission that frequently involved unsustainable restriction, always involved mood fluctuations and self-loathing, and often lead to bingeing.
 It makes me a little sad to think about all the things I missed out on when my mind was too clouded by thoughts of food, hunger and achieving an elusive goal weight.

 I now know, from personal experience, that when you stop focusing on the number on the scales and start focusing on your health, you can find a way back to your happy self.

 You don’t need a diet.

-Maybe, you just need the right support.
+Maybe, you just need the right guidance and support.

-*For the next few months, you can access my new course 'You Don't Need More Willpower' at 40% off while I gather feedback!
+*Until 30 November, you can access my new course 'You Don't Need More Willpower' at 40% off while I gather feedback!
 Join me and learn research-based steps for overcoming resistance, staying motivated and achieving your wellness goals.